goasana/config/README.md

 ## Loader

-`Loader` manages loading from multiple sources and representing them as a single snapshot
+`Loader` manages loading from multiple sources and representing them as a single snapshot.

 ```go
 // Loader manages loading sources